TheNumerus/Project-Manager/README.md

 ###Changelog

 ####New functions
-- Added move cards up and down
+- Added ability to move cards up and down
 - Added detail window to add description to card
-- Cards now save date of creation
+- Cards now save date of their creation
 - Opening more projects is now possible
 - Added 2 more label colors